 Bitcoin Core is not really changed in drastic ways.
 There have been a bunch of hard and soft forks throughout its existence.
 Developer van der Laan said the core is changed in a “non-controversial and janitorial” manner.
 Two of China’s largest exchanges BTCChina and Huobi have been against the 20mb increased proposed by developers.
 Some miners and various pools have also disagreed with the Increase.
 Various pools from China have requested an 8mb increase rather than the 20.
 The increased number of megabytes has been all over the map in this heated debate.

 On June 22nd core developer Jeff Garzik had an interesting discussion with another fellow developer Pieter Wuille.
-Posted to reddit Jeff shows the public his discussion.
-Peter writes:Some people have called the prospect of limited block space and the development of a free market a change in policy compared to the past.
+With a post on Reddit, Jeff shows the public his discussion.
+Peter writes: “Some people have called the prospect of limited block space and the development of a free market a change in policy compared to the past.
 I respectfully disagree with that.
 Bitcoin Core is not running the Bitcoin economy, and its developers have no authority to set its rules.
-Change in economics is always happening, and should be expected.
+Change in economics is always happening and should be expected.
 Worse, intervening in consensus changes would make the ecosystem more dependent on the group taking that decision, not less.
-This completely ignores reality, what users have experienced for the past ~6 years.
+This completely ignores reality, what users have experienced for the past ~6 years.”

-The average user hears a lot of noise on both sides of the block size debate, and really has no idea that the new “let a fee market develop” Bitcoin Core policy is going to raise fees on them.
+Jeff responds with: “Change in economics is always happening” does not begin to approach the scale of the change.
+For the entirety of bitcoin’s history, absent long blocks and traffic bursts, fee pressure has been largely absent.
+Users & market are forced through a second period of chaos and disruption as the free market is rebooted again by changing the block size limit.
+The average user hears a lot of noise on both sides of the block size debate, and really has no idea that the new ‘let a fee market develop’ Bitcoin Core policy is going to raise fees on them.”

 Do you see consensus reached by March 2016?
 Let us know in the comments below.